DataDog/documentation/content/en/tracing/trace_pipeline/ingestion_controls.md

 : Average number of bytes per second ingested into Datadog for the service over the past one hour.

 Downstream Bytes/s
-: Average number of bytes per second ingested for which the service **takes the sampling decision**.
-This includes the bytes of all downstream child spans that listen to the decision taken at the head of the trace, as well as spans caught by the [Error sampler][5], the [Rare sampler][6], and the [App Analytics][7] mechanism.
+: Average number of bytes per second ingested for which the service *makes the sampling decision*.
+This includes the bytes of all downstream child spans that follow the decision made at the head of the trace, as well as spans caught by the [Error sampler][5], the [Rare sampler][6], and the [App Analytics][7] mechanism.

 Traffic Breakdown
-: A detailed breakdown of traffic sampled vs. unsampled for traces starting from the service..
+: A detailed breakdown of traffic sampled and unsampled for traces starting from the service.
 See [Traffic breakdown](#traffic-breakdown) for more information.

 Ingestion Configuration
 : Shows `Automatic` if the [default head-based sampling mechanism][4] from the Agent applies.
 If the ingestion was configured in the tracing libraries with [trace sampling rules][8], the service is marked as `Configured`.
 For more information about configuring ingestion for a service, read about [changing the default ingestion rate](#configure-the-service-ingestion-rate).